-The broom is the most traditional of floor-cleaning tools, but are you certain you have the right broom for the job at hand?
+The broom is the most traditional of floor-cleaning tools, and has been altered over the years to suit a variety of different purposes.
+For example, the hydro broom which is an excellent tool for outdoor cleaning on patios and decks.
+However, are you certain you have the right broom for the job at hand?
 Here we’ll take an in depth look at different types of brooms and the purpose for each.

 Let’s begin with simple descriptions of each type of broom.
 There are many options when it comes to this tool.

 - Lobby Brooms.
 This is the type of broom we are most familiar with.
 There are several versions of this product, but typically it has plastic bristles.
 They can be cut flat or shaped at an angle to reach into corners.

 - Soft Brooms.
 They are typically made in a fan shape and have soft bristles for use indoors.
 The purpose of these is to push dust and dirt into a pile to be swept up or vacuumed.
 They differ from an angled broom because they are made with natural-plant based material.